Capital One: Monoline credit card company (1994–2004)

-On July 21, 1994, Richmond, Virginia-based Signet Financial Corp (now part of Wells Fargo) announced the corporate spin-off of its credit card division, OakStone Financial, naming Richard Fairbank as CEO.
-Signet renamed the subsidiary Capital One in October 1994, and the spin-off was completed in February 1995.
+On July 21, 1994, Signet Financial Corp announced the corporate spin-off of Signet Financial, at first naming it OakStone Financial with Fairbank as CEO and Morris as COO.
+After the initial public offering, the new company was renamed Capital One in October 1994 and the spin-off was completed in February 1995.

 At that time, Capital One was a monoline bank, meaning that all of its revenue came from a single product, in this case, credit cards.
 This strategy is risky in that it can lead to losses during bad times.
 Capital One attributed its relative success as a monoline to its use of data collection to build demographic profiles, allowing it to target personalized offers of credit directly to consumers.